zdravkov/kendo-docs/api/dataviz/chart.md

 ### dragEnd

-Fires as long as the user is dragging the chart.
+Fires when the user stops dragging the chart.

 #### Event Data

 ##### e.axisRanges `Object`

-A hastable containing the current range (min and max values) of *named* axes.
+A hastable containing the final range (min and max values) of *named* axes.
 The axis name is used as a key.

 ##### e.originalEvent `Object`